NanoComp/meep/doc/docs/C++_User_Interface.md

 -   The `monitor_point` class.
 Just declare an array to store the fields you want, get them with `fields::get_field`, and analyze them with `do_harminv`.
 Or, to accumulate the DFT as you run, use the `dft_chunk` class via `fields::add_dft`.
 -   Slice and EPS output.
 This has been superseded by HDF5 output, which is much more flexible and efficient.
--   [Grace](https://en.wikipedia.org/wiki/Grace_(plotting_tool))-based plotting in grace.cpp; a more Unix-like philosophy is to output data in a standard format (e.g. HDF5 or comma-separated values) and then import it however you like into the plotting program of your choice.